Accident Cause a Paralyzing Spinal Cord Injury?

 Our Philadelphia Spinal Cord Injury Lawyer Offers Free Consultations

 A spinal cord injury can be devastating.
 Even a minor spinal injury can be a huge obstacle that a person has to work around for years — or maybe even the rest of their lives.
 While modern treatments can help a person suffering such an injury lead a full, productive existence, many others will always find themselves at a disadvantage.
 You have to make do with what your life is now, but you can seek justice for what happened if someone else is responsible.
 Your injury could be the result of violence, an accident or negligence.
 If so, somebody else could be liable and you might find peace of mind in legal and monetary compensation.
 Spinal cord injury settlements tend to be sizable due to their seriousness.
-However, you need a back injury lawyer with the right experience and background to guide you through the complicated legal process.
+However, you need a Philadelphia back injury attorney with the right experience and background to guide you through the complicated legal process.

 Adam E. Grutzmacher is a Philadelphia spinal cord injury lawyer with more than a decade’s worth of experience in litigating complex personal injury cases.
-He has a passion for taking on cases where negligence led to personal injuries, such as damage to the spinal cord that causes permanent paralysis, paraplegia, and quadriplegia.
+He has a passion for taking on cases where negligence led to personal injuries, such as damage to the spinal cord that causes permanent paralysis, paraplegia and quadriplegia.

 How Can a Spinal Cord Injury Affect a Victim’s Life?